EstebanMqz/lucidmode/README.md

-# LucidLite
+# LucidNet
-A Lightweight Framework for Transparent and Interpretable Neural Net Models
+A Lightweight Framework for Transparent and Interpretable FeedForward Neural Net Model